10LB Buckeye 11340 - ABC Dry Chemical Fire Extinguisher

 What is the difference between this and a 5 lb ABC unit?

-Is it safe for electronics?
+Is it safe to use near electronics?

-Is it USCG approved for my boat?
+Is it USCG approved for boat use?